playframework/play-generated-docs/manual/releases/release27/migration27/Migration27.md

 ### Hibernate Validator updated to 6.0

-[Hibernate Validator](http://hibernate.org/validator) was updated to version 6.0 which is now compatible with [Bean Validation](http://beanvalidation.org/) 2.0.
+[Hibernate Validator](http://hibernate.org/validator/) was updated to version 6.0 which is now compatible with [Bean Validation](https://beanvalidation.org/) 2.0.
 See what is new [here](http://hibernate.org/validator/releases/6.0/#whats-new) or read [this detailed blog post](http://in.relation.to/2017/08/07/and-here-comes-hibernate-validator-60/) about the new version.

+> **Note**: Keep in mind that this version may not be fully compatible with other Hibernate dependencies you may have in your project.
+For example, if you are using [hibernate-jpamodelgen](https://mvnrepository.com/artifact/org.hibernate/hibernate-jpamodelgen) it is required that you use the latest version to ensure everything will work together:
+>
+> ```scala
+> libraryDependencies += "org.hibernate" % "hibernate-jpamodelgen" % "5.3.6.Final" % "provided"
+> ```

 ## Internal changes